GENERATION 3

 In Sweden, CHARLES had little formal education, as the boys spent much of their time farming.
 The girls received more education because schooling did not interfere as much with their duties.
 This lack of education hampered CHARLES in acquiring a good job at first, but he was very talented and would later, in Detroit, find better work.

 He came first to Duluth, St. Louis, MN, where, in 1895, he had a room at 515 Lake Avenue South.
-His brothers, John and Axel, were living at a rooming house on the same block at 522 Lake Avenue South.
+His brother, John, was living at a rooming house across the street at 522 Lake Avenue South.
+Axel would join them the following year.
 The old houses on this block have long ago been razed.
 The 522 address is now that of Grandma's Saloon & Grill.
-Lake Avenue South is also well known as the street that crosses the Duluth Aerial Bridge, built after the brothers moved away from Duluth.
+Lake Avenue South is well known as the street that crosses the Duluth Aerial Bridge [photo taken at the dedication of the bridge in 1905], built after the brothers moved away from Duluth.

-At the time of the 1900 U.S.census, taken on June 13 of that year, CHARLES was living with his brother, John and John's family.
-They were living in an area of St. Paul, Ramsey, MN, known as Frogtown.
-It is a working class multi-ethnic neighborhood just a block or two from the present state capitol complex.
+At the time of the 1900 U.S.census, taken on June 13 of that year, CHARLES was living with his brother John, and John's family, in an area of St. Paul, Ramsey, MN, known as Frogtown.
+It was a working class multi-ethnic neighborhood just a block or two from the present state capitol complex.
 They lived at 549 Park Street.
 In 1900, construction had just begun on the new (and current) capitol building.
 The 1900 census reports that both John and CHARLES were stone sawers.
 Apparently they were engaged in the project of preparing the enormous amount of granite, marble, and sandstone used in the capitol construction.
 Construction would continue until its completion in 1905.

 CHARLES obtained his Citizenship on July 25, 1902, in St. Paul, Ramsey, MN.
 He then voted the same day.
 At the time of the 1905 census in June of that year, CHARLES was living with his brother Axel and Axel's family.
 They all lived at 480 Blair St. in Frogtown.
 It is believed that after the capitol construction was completed, CHARLES went to northern Minnesota to work in a logging camp as a cook.
 The loggers winter in the large towns of the area, such as Grand Forks, Grand Forks, ND, and that is where he spent the winter of 1905-06.